-STPR2 is a Scotland-wide review of the strategic transport network across all transport modes, including walking, wheeling, cycling, bus, rail and car, as well as reviewing wider island and rural connectivity.
+STPR2 is a Scotland-wide evidence based review, which follows the Scottish Transport Appraisal Guidance (STAG), of the strategic transport network across all transport modes, including walking, wheeling, cycling, bus, rail and car, as well as reviewing wider island and rural connectivity.

 A number of equality and environmental statutory impact assessments will be undertaken in parallel with STPR2 covering:

 It will report in two phases.
 Phase 1, published in February 2021 to align with the Capital Spending Review and Infrastructure Investment Plan, makes recommendations on transport interventions for investment in the short term, as the world deals with the COVID-19 pandemic and the Scottish Government plans for a green recovery.
 The recommendations will ‘lock in’ the sustainable travel choices observed over the past year and provide a step change in investment which supports the priorities and outcomes of NTS2.
 To complete the review, Phase 2 recommendations will be published by the end of 2021 for formal consultation.
 The results of this will inform the final report and make recommendations to Ministers for future investment priorities over the longer term, 2022-2024.

 As part of the STPR2 project an interactive STPR2 story mapping feature has been created to help you review the latest information and data which has informed the STPR2 process:

 View the story mapping feature on the STPR2 Project pages